 In a nation where 1 out of every 4 children lives in poverty, the Brown U / N Main St neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
-In the Brown U / N Main St neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.4% of U.S. Neighborhoods.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+In the Brown U / N Main St neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.3% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in the Brown U / N Main St neighborhood in Providence are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 80.8% of the neighborhoods in America.
+The neighbors in the Brown U / N Main St neighborhood in Providence are wealthy, making it among the 15% highest income neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 92.6% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Brown U / N Main St neighborhood is English, spoken by 73.9% of households.
-Other important languages spoken here include Spanish, Chinese and Korean.
+The most common language spoken in the Brown U / N Main St neighborhood is English, spoken by 74.2% of households.
+Other important languages spoken here include Chinese, Spanish and Korean.

 Analytics built by: Location, Inc.